Journey of the Bird of Kewa

 In January 2015 five Pueblo potters, Erik Fender (San Ildefonso), Elizabeth Medina (Zia), Frederica Antonio (Acoma), Patricia Lowden (Acoma), and Robin Teller (Isleta) were commissioned to commemorate the opening of the Starbucks at Avanyu Plaza, the first Native American-owned Starbucks, by each crafting a clay mug to be exhibited in the store.

-There was such a strong public reaction and desire for ownership that ceramic versions bearing the original designs were put into production by Shumakolowa Native Arts, with the Pueblo Pottery Mugs becoming an immediate hit.
+There was such a strong public reaction and desire for ownership that ceramic versions bearing the original designs were put into production by the Indian Pueblo Store, with the Pueblo Pottery Mugs becoming an immediate hit.